accommodation & events: booking@rottenhof.at

 Danube Bike Trail | Krems - Melk - Persenbeug

-Originally, the property was a feudal estate granted by the ruling sovereign.
-In 1395, it was bestowed by Duke Albrecht IV under the name "Rothhof zu Persenbeug."
-At the time, the three-story main building had an L-shaped floor plan.
-The estate already included the two-story utility building with a small bell tower, which has since been known as the Hunting Lodge, following visits by Emperor Maximilian.
-According to legend, Emperor Maximilian I often stopped at Rottenhof during his hunts to refresh himself with the estate’s excellent spring water.
-It is said that he was the one who had the spring enclosed in marble.
+Originally, the property was a sovereign fief, which was granted by Duke Albrecht IV in 1395 under the name "Rothhof zu Persenbeug".
+The ground plan of the three-storey main building was hook-shaped at the time.
+The two-storey farm building with a small bell tower was already part of the estate at that time, and has been a part of the estate since the visits of Emperor Maximilian.
+Hunting lodge is called.
+Legend has it that Emperor Maximilian I often visited Rottenhof Castle to refresh himself with the good water during his hunting breaks.
+It is said that he was the one who had the spring set in marble.

-After the year 1672, the Rottenhof was significantly reduced in size.
-This beautiful estate had a variety of owners over time: Following a series of feudal tenants under the regional prince, in 1533 Mang Irnfried was granted exemption from feudal duties by King Ferdinand I, who in the same year purchased the Altenmarkt lordship and made Rottenhof its administrative center.
-About one hundred years later, the Hoyos family acquired the house and estate, which later passed into the hands of the Herberstein, Offenbach, and Preising families, before being repurchased by the Hoyos in 1720.
-From 1790 onward, the Rottenhof belonged to the Habsburg-Lorraine family.
+After 1672, Schloss Rottenhof was significantly reduced in size.
+The beautiful estate had a variety of owners: after a series of princely feudal lords, Mang Irnfried was granted a fiefdom and freedom of service by King Ferdinand I in 1533, who bought the Altenmarkt estate in the same year and made Rottenhof Castle its administrative center.
+Around a hundred years later, the Hoyos family acquired the house and estate, which subsequently passed into the possession of the Herberstein, Offenbach and Preising families, but was reacquired by the Hoyos in 1720.
+From 1790, the Rottenhof was in the hands of the Habsburg-Lothringen family.

 The current owners fell in love with the walls, gardens, meadows, and the surrounding landscape—and embraced this hidden gem with heart and vision.
 A family devoted to meeting challenges and high standards with a forward-thinking spirit, setting a new, contemporary standard for sustainability and humanism.